julian7/redact/README.md

 Redact can store secret keys externally, with a simple extension mechanism.
 It allows managing multiple redact keys in a controlled manner.
 This package ships AWS Parameter Store and Azure Key Vault extensions, but implementing such an extension is very straightforward.

+In general, all extension configuration goes to

+- `<repo root>/.redact/config.json` (default), or
+- `<repo root>/.config/redact.json` (as an alternative),

-In general, all extension configuration goes to `<repo root>/.redact/config.json`, which should be committed to the repository, and should not be encrypted.
+which should be committed to the repository, and should not be encrypted.
 Every extension configuration can hold the following information:

 * name: name of the extension
 * command path: command to execute the extension, defaults to `redact-ext-<name>`